 Amino acids are also commonly used in pre-workout supplements to help to fight fatigue and promote exercise endurance.

 Furthermore, these acids are well-known for the role they play in recovery.
-Amino acids are required to cause muscle protein synthesis to repair the muscles after a bout of training (2).
+For example, amino acids are required to cause muscle protein synthesis to repair the muscles after training (2).

 Other substances, such as nitric oxide, cause vasodilation to enhance blood flow to the muscles and the brain (3).
 This can lead to a substantial improvement in performance.

-Although these substances appear to primarily impact the physical, they also have an impact on the brain.
-Stimulants can positively impact cognitive functions like focus and alertness.
+Although these substances appear to impact the physical primarily, they also have an impact on the brain.
+For example, stimulants can positively impact cognitive functions like focus and alertness.

-This section will evaluate the benefits associated with pre-workouts by reviewing the research that has been conducted on these supplements.
+This section will evaluate the benefits associated with pre-workouts by reviewing the research conducted on these supplements.

 1. Boosts Energy Production

 As highlighted, one of the primary purposes of taking pre-workout is to improve energy levels.
-Energizing the body will have a positive impact on how we perform.
+Therefore, energizing the body will have a positive impact on how we perform.

 Enhancing energy levels will allow exercise to be sustained at a high standard for a prolonged period of time.

-Although there are a number of substances that contribute towards increasing energy, caffeine and creatine have the greatest impact.
+Although several substances contribute towards increasing energy, caffeine and creatine have the greatest impact.

-The drug acts on the nervous system and stimulates the brain causing tiredness to reduce and alertness and focus to increase (4).
+The drug acts on the nervous system and stimulates the brain, causing tiredness to reduce and alertness and focus on increasing (4).

 Creatine is another well-studied substance that can often be found in pre-workout supplements.
 Unlike caffeine, creatine is naturally found within the cells of the body.